This fellowship is designed to provide comprehensive training in

 MedStar Georgetown University Hospital participating in

-The NIH Clinical Center is the nation's leading research
+The National Institutes of Health (NIH) Clinical Center is the nation's leading research

 provided to NIH Clinical Center research subjects participating

 in a wide variety of clinical protocols (e.g., diagnostic and